Get insider access

 5.9 Workstation

 The Dell XPS 13 is sub-par as a workstation.
 Its power-efficient Intel 11th Gen CPU and integrated graphics aren't powerful enough for demanding tasks like 3D rendering or physics simulations, and they throttle under load, further reducing performance.
-Also, the memory isn't user-upgradeable, and it only has USB-C ports, meaning you'll likely need dongles or a dock for your USB-A peripherals.
+You can do some color correction work, though, as the OLED display has full DCI P3 coverage.
+Unfortunately, it only has two USB-C ports, so you'll likely need dongles or a dock for your peripherals and external displays.

 Pros